MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 AI with regard to new events and situations introduced by a functional combat system.
 The project also aims at defining the characters in anatomical way with different body parts and making them susceptible to disease.

+Check out the [module's wiki][Combat Wiki] to learn more about the available features.

 ## Sectors
 The focus of this project is to add sectors to the Terasology engine.
 Sectors are a level of entity storage between chunk-scope and global-scope, which allows entities that would usually be put in the global scope to be split into